-Brick-and-mortar retailers are known for offering different product assortments across their networks.
+Brick-and-mortar retailers are known for offering different product assortments across their network of stores.
+Figure 1 shows histograms of shoe availability across store locations for Macy's and Payless.
+The Macy's distribution is heavily skewed toward the left, meaning most shoes are available at only a few stores.
+The Payless distribution is bimodal, with many shoes available at only a few stores and others offered at all locations.
 For large national retailers, there are trade offs to localizing assortments.
 On the one hand, catering to local demand may greatly increase revenues, but on the other hand, there are cost advantages from economies of scale through standardization.
 Available evidence suggests the former may outweigh the latter.
 For example, in recent years, Macy's has made a concerted effort to better localize its product assortments through a program called "My Macy's:"